vasev01/docs-site/docs/extender-guides/onboarding.md

-# Onboarding patterns: API Gateway
+# Zowe Gateway

 Zowe is a simple flexible architecture that allows easy onboarding of new or existing applications.
 The following items describe tutorials and samples that can be used to assist the process.

 ## Onboard a REST API using the API gateway (reverse proxy)

-The concept of the API Gateway is a core element of Zowe that brings together services from multiple servers so consumers are able to access these services from one point.
+The concept of the Zowe Gateway is a core element of Zowe that brings together services from multiple servers so consumers are able to access these services from one point.
 <!-- Not only that but using Single Sign-on (SSO) the consumer will only have to authenticate once. -->

 Internally the Gateway uses a catalog to maintain information about the end services being made available.